szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Log Chat with Agents (verbose mode, full output)``: Logs the complete Chat with Agents orchestration flow, including system prompts, tool availability and calls, worker operations/state, inputs, outputs, RAG context, and workflow lifecycle.
 This may contain sensitive data.
 Default: False.

 * ``Log LlamaIndex usage to console``: Prints LlamaIndex indexing, retrieval, and query-flow diagnostics to the console.
-Enable it when troubleshooting Chat with Files or vector-store behavior.
+Enable it when troubleshooting RAG or vector-store behavior.
 Default: False.

 * ``Log Realtime sessions to console``: Prints lifecycle and provider diagnostics for Realtime/audio sessions to the console.
 This is useful for connection, streaming, and event troubleshooting.
 Default: False.